 Digital Illustration by Allison Scalera

-Adriana Santoro & Artists enjoy choreographing playfully articulate, richly dynamic, and thoughtfully collaborative works that present to diverse audiences in New Jersey, New York, and beyond.
-Current collaborating artists include dancers, composers, musicians, and visual artists.
-Upcoming projects also encompass dance film and site specific productions.
-Repertoire has performed at The Actors Fund Arts Center, Bickford Theater at the Morris Museum, Dixon Place, Gibney Dance: Agnes Varis Performing Arts Center, Hudson Guild Theater, Judson Memorial Church, Landmark Loew's Jersey Theater, Loree Dance Theater, Mark Morris Dance Center, Ritz Performing Arts Stage, SMUSH Gallery, Triskelion Art's Muriel Schulman Theater, Victoria J. Mastrobuono Theater, and Vorhees Chapel at Rutgers University.
+Adriana Santoro & Artists aspire to create playfully articulate, richly dynamic, and thoughtfully collaborative artistry.
+Interdisciplinary company works include dancers, composers/musicians, and visual artists.
+Ongoing projects also encompass dance film and site specific productions.
+Repertoire has performed in professionally curated festivals/events at The Actors Fund Arts Center, Bickford Theater at the Morris Museum, Dixon Place, Gibney Dance: Agnes Varis Performing Arts Center, Hudson Guild Theater, Judson Memorial Church, Landmark Loew's Jersey Theater, Loree Dance Theater, Mark Morris Dance Center, Ritz Performing Arts Stage, SMUSH Gallery, Triskelion Art's Muriel Schulman Theater, Victoria J. Mastrobuono Theater, and Vorhees Chapel at Rutgers University.